justicenyaga/justicenyaga.me/content/posts/202402-linked-lists-data-structure/index.md

 series_order = 3
 +++

-# Linked Lists: Understanding and Implementing in Java

 ## Introduction

 Linked lists provide a dynamic way of storing and managing data, allowing for automatic growth and shrinkage.
 Unlike arrays, linked lists consist of nodes, each holding a value and a reference to the next node in the sequence.